 Ergonomics is a small profession.
 Entry is competitive and there is no single way in.

-- You can study postgraduate degrees in ergonomics via distance learning with Derby and Nottingham Universities.
+You can study postgraduate degrees in ergonomics via distance learning with Derby, Nottingham and Dundee Universities.
 You can find details on the CIEHF website.

 You could work for a manufacturing company, a design consultancy or an engineering consultancy.
 There are also opportunities in health and safety, occupational psychology, construction, architecture and the Armed Forces.